 How do mobile endpoint managers defend against it?

 BlackRock is designed to capture login credentials or credit card information from 337 targeted apps your employees may have on their mobile endpoints.
 If zIPS (or one of our partner’s mobile threat defense apps) is active on your employees’ devices, our core machine learning-based engine, z9, will detect BlackRock or other installed malware.
 When detected, your mobile security administrator will have the option to remediate the threat and create compliance policies to remediate future instances.
 It is essential to identify and remediate this threat to keep your employees safe and protect company assets.
 Further complications could arise if employees reuse credentials and passwords to login to company systems.

-Join us on Wednesday, September 30th at 2pm Eastern when our research and security teams will explain the malware, how it works, who is targeted, and actions you can take to detect and remediate this and other advanced threats to your mobile apps.
+Watch our on-demand webinar where our research and security teams explain the malware, how it works, who is targeted, and actions you can take to detect and remediate this and other advanced threats to your mobile apps.

 Install Zimperium to detect BlackRock and other mobile malware

 Contact us for a custom mobile threat briefing or to arrange a proof of concept (POC).